skip to main content

 It will see senior officials and the Office of the Attorney General meeting following any such judgment to quickly respond.

-Taoiseach Micheál Martin will update colleagues on the deepening levels of cooperation with the UK following the second annual UK-Ireland 2030 Summit, which took place in Cork earlier this month.
+Taoiseach Micheál Martin has updated colleagues today on the deepening levels of cooperation with the UK following the second annual UK-Ireland 2030 Summit, which took place in Cork earlier this month.

 A new group led by the Department of the Taoiseach and the UK Cabinet office has been set up to keep track of the summit's goals.

-Minister for Housing James Browne will inform the Cabinet that the terms of reference for a comprehensive review of the Office of the Planning Regulator have been agreed.
+Minister for Housing James Browne informed the Cabinet that the terms of reference for a comprehensive review of the Office of the Planning Regulator have been agreed.

 The review will determine the future role of the office and how best to align its work to the swift building of homes and infrastructure.